0no-co/wonka/docs/basics/architecture.md

 type sinkT('a) = (. signalT('a)) => unit;
 ```

-So the sink is just a function of `sinkT('a)`, which accepts a signal.
-When
+As shown, the sink is just a function accepting a signal as its argument.

-the stream starts then the sink is called with `Start`, when a new value
+When the stream starts then the sink is called with `Start`,
-comes in then the sink is called with `Push('a)`, and when the stream ends
+Then for every incoming, new value it's called with `Push('a)`,
-the sink is called with `End`.
+and when the stream ends it's finally called with `End`.

 Since we want a source to send these values to the sink, the source is
 also just a function and it accepts a sink as its argument.